repowiserepowise

 3. repowise semantic search

-Repowise’s MCP server is the piece that makes this useful for AI code search workflows.
-MCP is an open standard, and repowise exposes structured tools such as get_overview, get_context, get_risk, search_codebase, and get_dependency_path.
+repowise’s MCP server is the piece that makes this useful for AI code search workflows.
+MCP is an open standard, and repowise's ten flagship tools include get_answer, get_context, get_symbol, search_codebase, get_why, get_risk, get_change_risk, get_health, get_dead_code, and get_overview.
+It also exposes get_dependency_path as a real, opt-in tool for tracing a specific import chain, separate from the flagship ten.
 That is a better fit for agents than a raw chat box because each tool has a narrow contract.
-Try repowise on your own repo — MCP server is configured automatically. (modelcontextprotocol.io)
+Try repowise on your own repo, the MCP server is configured automatically. (modelcontextprotocol.io)

 The new code-health layer also matters.
 A code search engine that knows where the hotspots are can route developers to the places that deserve attention first.
 That is the difference between search as a map and search as a navigation system.
 Explore the hotspot analysis demo for a real-world example.